 - Within 3 months of expiry of the period if such observations or suggestions have not been made.

-- In case of Shelf prospectus, the first issue may be opened within three months from the issuance of the observations by the board.
-An alternative available to the company is Under-writing for raising capital by the investment bankers on behalf of corporations and governments that are issuing (equity securities) by specifying the responsibility it accepts for the risk of selling its allotment.
-It is an insurance against adverse situations that may crop up at the time of public issue, which may be usually for bearing the risk of not being able to sell a security at a specified price.
-The underwriters give guarantee for the subscription and in turn, they receive a commission.
-The name of the Underwriters and his obligations must be disclosed in the prospectus.
+- In the case of the Shelf prospectus, the first issue may be opened within three months from the issuance of the observations by the board.
+An alternative available to the company is Underwriting for raising capital by the investment bankers on behalf of corporations and governments that are issuing (equity securities) by specifying the responsibility it accepts for the risk of selling its allotment.
+It is insurance against adverse situations that may crop up at the time of public issue, which may be usually for bearing the risk of not being able to sell a security at a specified price.
+The underwriters give a guarantee for the subscription and in turn, they receive a commission.
+The name of the Underwriters and their obligations must be disclosed in the prospectus.

-- The stock exchange regulations clearly specify that no stock broker is allowed to underwrite more than 5% of the public issue.
-Underwriters facilitate the provision of money during the financial crisis.
+- The stock exchange regulations clearly specify that no stockbroker is allowed to underwrite more than 5% of the public issue.
+Underwriters facilitate the provision of money during a financial crisis.
 If the issue is underwritten and the company doesn’t receive 90% of the issued amount from public subscription within 60 days of the opening of issues, the Company should refund the amount of subscription.